| ||Format||Pages||Price|| |

 |Standard + Redline PDF Bundle||28||$72.00|| ADD TO CART|

 Significance and Use

-The POD analysis method described herein is based on a well-known and well established statistical method.
+5.1 The POD analysis method described herein is based on a well-known and well established statistical method.
 It shall be used to quantify the demonstrated POD for a specific set of examination parameters and known range of discontinuity sizes under the following conditions.

-Prior to performing the analysis it is assumed that the discontinuity of interest is clearly defined; the number and distribution of induced discontinuity sizes in the POD specimen set is known and well-documented; discontinuities in the POD specimen set are unobstructed; the POD examination administration procedure (including data collection method) is well-defined, under control, and unbiased.
+5.4 Prior to performing the analysis it is assumed that the discontinuity of interest is clearly defined; the number and distribution of induced discontinuity sizes in the POD specimen set is known and well-documented; discontinuities in the POD specimen set are unobstructed; and the POD examination administration procedure (including data collection method) is well-designed, well-defined, under control, and unbiased.
 The analysis results are only valid if convergence is achieved and the model adequately represents the data.

-5.5 The POD analysis method described herein is consistent with the analysis method for binary data described in MIL-HDBK-1823A, which is included in several widely utilized POD software packages to perform a POD analysis on hit/miss data.
+5.5 The POD analysis method described herein is consistent with the analysis method for binary data described in MIL-HDBK-1823A, and is included in several widely utilized POD software packages to perform a POD analysis on hit/miss data.
 It is also found in statistical software packages that have generalized linear modeling capability.
 This practice requires that the analyst has access to either POD software or other software with generalized linear modeling capability.